duartegroup/mlp-train/docs/examples/metadynamics.rst

    mace = mlt.potentials.MACE('water', system=system)

-Second, you need to specify the collective variables and associated parameter (type of collective variables, atom indexes, and restrain potentials, etc. More information could be found in Documentations>References>Sampling).
+Second, you need to specify the collective variables and associated parameters (type of collective variables, atom indexes, and restraining potentials, etc. More information could be found in Documentations>References>Sampling).
 Here is an example using dihedral angle as CVs:

 .. code-block:: python